seabbs/thesis/README.md

 This repository has the following structure:

-- `index`: Thesis chapters as Rmd's.
+- `rmds`: Thesis chapters as Rmd's.
 - `docs`: Formatted PhD thesis (`html` + `pdf`).
 - `plan`: Initial aims and objectives + in progress planning.
 - `packrat`: All R packages required.